diegoscodes/diegoscodes/README.md

 Development of modular services and REST APIs with strong emphasis on reliability, observability, and system integration.

 Generative AI & Agentic Workflows
-Design and implementation of RAG-based systems with controlled agentic workflows, including multi-step reasoning, retrieval pipelines, and validation layers.
+Design and implementation of RAG-based systems with controlled agentic workflows, including multi-step reasoning, retrieval pipelines, orchestration layers, and validation mechanisms.

 Data Processing & Intelligent Pipelines
 Transforming unstructured data into structured, actionable information using data pipelines, embeddings, and semantic search.